I’m in Peru, preparing to hike the Inca Quarry Trail and visit Machu Picchu. To read “High old time (Part 1),” please see the previous post.

 Juan, who is an archaeologist as well as a guide, explained that Q’orimarca was used by the Incas as a watchtower and rest stop on the way to Machu Picchu.
 It sits at 2¼ miles high.

 From out of nowhere, a highland woman wearing a bowler and a rainbow of colors emerged.
 She carried a plastic bucket filled with bottled drinks, available for sale.

 We climbed higher, through more steep farmland, passing a man plowing a field with two oxen.
 Back to the Stone Age.
 Dogs roamed freely.
 Hogs rooted in the mud.

-Finally we spotted our two-person tents waiting for us on a lofty terrace at 2-1/3 miles high.
-We’d climbed half of a vertical mile.
+Finally we spotted our two-person tents waiting for us on a lofty terrace at 2⅓ miles high.
+We had climbed half of a vertical mile.
 Our duffels were waiting for us, piled together on a tarp.
 The chef was busy in the cook tent.
-A tent smaller than a phone booth contained a toilet–two plastic buckets.
+A tent smaller than a phone booth contained a toilet—two plastic buckets.

 The Chancachuco campsite is near a tiny settlement called Rayan.
 Not much more than a couple of farm dwellings.
 Our horses, relieved of their burdens, grazed.
 Another local woman appeared, offering bottled water and Powerade for sale.

-After stowing my gear, I joined the others in the dining tent—quinoa soup, salad, fish, rice and coca tea.
+After stowing my gear, I joined the others in the dining tent for a dinner of quinoa soup, salad, fish, rice, and coca tea.
 Outside it began to rain.
 I crawled into the tent to escape and fell asleep early.